Starwaster/DeadlyReentry/Readme_DREC.txt

 ==========
 Changelog:
+v4.2 = \/
+*Updated cfgs to support RAPIER and lab
+*Now supports RealChutes
+*Speed increase by a.g.

 v4.1 = \/
 *0.23 compatibility by taniwha and arsenic87
 *maxTemp no longer changed if ModuleHeatshield is present.
 This should allow thermal sink-style heatshields, when combined with high reflectivity.